 With such a small country, we can imagine that getting around must be quite easy and take up very little of your time.
 Basically, Iceland fits easily within the state borders of Colorado or Ohio.

 But most of its landmass is tundra, which means it's a vast, treeless Arctic terrain.
-If you were to drive all around Iceland, it would only take you 17 hours.
+If you were to drive all around Iceland, it would only take you 17 hours if the speed limit would allow it.

 Oldest Church in Iceland